TYPE A PERSONALITY

 If you caused the bad news, you need to be the one to inform the boss.
 Your best defense is to point out the hidden benefits.
-They are always hidden benefits.
+There are always hidden benefits.
 They are just hard to find.

-d.
-Weaknesses and Dislikes
+D. Weaknesses and Dislikes.

-Every strength carries a reciprocal weakness, i.e., for every action there is an equal and opposite reaction.
+Every strength carries a reciprocal weakness, i.e., for every action, there is an equal and opposite reaction.

 Spotting over-protection takes a little effort, but it is not difficult.
 A few clues include:

-Do you have too many safe zones, like not allowing your children to sleep over at any non-relative’s home?
+- Do you have too many safe zones, like not allowing your children to sleep over at any non-relative’s home?

-Do you accompany your children everywhere they go, barring them from exploring, getting dirty, receiving minor cuts and bruises, or discovering new playmates?
+- Do you accompany your children everywhere they go, barring them from exploring, getting dirty, receiving minor cuts and bruises, or discovering new playmates?

-The prime minister of England in the late 1700’s said that “power tends to corrupt, and absolute power corrupts absolutely.”
+The prime minister of England in the late 1700s said that “power tends to corrupt, and absolute power corrupts absolutely.”
 It was quoted in a political context, but it likely applies to all human endeavors.

 It is not difficult to spot abuses.
 Legal actions are the most public.
 But abuses also lead to internal disputes within businesses.
-When distrust between members of a business clan develops there is often a high turnover rate.
-This is prime hunting grounds for competitors, resulting in hiring key employees, scheduling meetings during high conflict periods, and observing the reactions among business clan members in company meetings or social gathering.
+When distrust between members of a business clan occurs, there is often a high turnover rate.
+This is prime hunting grounds for competitors, resulting in hiring key employees, scheduling meetings during high conflict periods, and observing the reactions among business clan members in company meetings or social gatherings.

 5. Workaholic.Most Type A people have this trait.
-Unfortunately, it often causes problems with their family life.
+Unfortunately, it often causes problems in their family life.
 Coping with a workaholic boss or spouse requires planning and scheduling.
-An effort must be made to put more quality in the activity, as opposed to the quantity.
+An effort must be made to put more quality into the activity instead of quantity.
 A few examples include:

-Praise for a workaholic partner is more rewarding than nagging.
+- Praise for a workaholic partner is more rewarding than nagging.